bjoluc/cubase-mcu-midiremote/readme.md

 ## Drawbacks

+**Quirks to be fixed:**

+- The time display is not updated upon initialization to avoid https://forums.steinberg.net/t/829417
+- The "Motor" button LED doesn't light up initially although the motors are activated
+- When controlling under-the-cursor values, the encoder's LED ring is not updated to single-dot mode but remains in whatever mode the currently active encoder assignment demands (https://forums.steinberg.net/t/831123).

+**Current limitations of the MIDI Remote API:**

 - The "Track" encoder assignment is missing the "Input Bus" and "Output Bus" pages which are not exposed by the MIDI Remote API.
 I prefer to use the mouse for routing anyway, as apposed to a push encoder and a tiny single-row string on a scribble strip display.
 - The "Pan/Surround" encoder assignment is missing a second page for vertical panning which is not exposed by the MIDI Remote API.
 - The "Send" encoder assignment doesn't include a "Bus" page because send busses are not exposed by the MIDI Remote API.
 - The punch button doesn't light up when "Auto Punch In" is activated – no host value available
 - The global "Solo" LED doesn't light up when a channel is in solo mode – no host value available
-- The "Motor" button LED doesn't light up initially although the motors are activated
 - Channel visibility presets do not affect channel assignments since the `MixerBankZone` of the MIDI Remote API doesn't respect channel visibility presets.
+- The function buttons F1-F8 can only have one assignment per button, no matter whether "Shift" is held or not ("Shift" activates a sub page and the Mapping Assistant doesn't consider sub pages)